mommermi/cloudynight/scripts/README.rst

 * ``resnet.py``: train the ResNet model and derive accuracy scores

-All these example scripts are intended to work with the example data provided.
-However, it should not be hard to modify the scripts to work with data from other all-sky cameras.
+All these example scripts are intended to work with the example data provided and should be run in this order.

+It should not be hard to modify these scripts to work with data from other all-sky cameras.